Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

+at frequency $f_{\scriptscriptstyle\rm DM}$, where we have normalised $g_{a \gamma \gamma}$ to a value representative of current sensitivity~\citep{AxionLimits,Graham:2015ouw}.
+In other words, surpassing this sensitivity for the range of masses of interest would likely be a way to test axion-like models currently unconstrained by other methods.

-The previous three effects, summarized by Eqs.~\eqref{eq:psi_DM}, \eqref{eq:direct} and \eqref{eq:shift} are far from being comprehensive, but represent three families of ULDM models: universal gravitational coupling; direct coupling to matter; and direct coupling to light.
-We will use them to illustrate the potential of UOP to explore ULDM models.
+The previous three effects, summarised by Eqs.~\eqref{eq:psi_DM},~\eqref{eq:direct} and~\eqref{eq:shift} are far from being comprehensive (for instance, we are not discussing the possibility of other possibilities for $\alpha(\phi_{\rm DM})$, beyond the quadratic case of \eqref{eq:direct}, or models where DM is a vector field, as in the case of dark photons).
+Still, they represent three families of ULDM models: universal gravitational coupling; direct coupling to matter; and direct coupling to light, which illustrate the potential of UOP to explore ULDM models.